reduxjs/redux/README.md

 Connects a React component to a Redux store.

+It does not modify the component class passed to it.
+Instead, it *returns* a new, connected component class, for you to use.

 #### Arguments

 * [`mapStateToProps(state, [ownProps]): stateProps`] \(*Function*): If specified, the component will subscribe to Redux store updates.
 Any time it updates, `mapStateToProps` will be called.
 Its result must be a plain object, and it will be merged into the component’s props.
 If you omit it, the component will not be subscribed to the Redux store.
 If `ownProps` is specified as a second argument, then `mapStateToProps` will be re-invoked whenever the component receives new props.